vitaminwater/rotonde/README.md

 # Motivations

-This project aims to provide a better environment for building hardware projects with complexe interactions between the low level (micro-controllers/embedded software/...) and the higher level (eg. UI/UX for public access).
-It also aims to resolves many of the common difficulties and caveats of modern embedded development.
+This project aims to resolves many of the common difficulties and caveats of modern embedded development.

 From previous observations, here is an unexhaustive list of the key concepts that should be obtained by using the `rotonde` project.